About the Journal

 Cosmology and the Origins of Life

-INTRODUCTION TO VOL. 30
+INTRODUCTION Tp VOL. 30

 by Editor-in-Chief Rudolph E. Schild and N. Chandra Wickramasinghe, Ph.D.
 Executive Editor, Astrobiology and Cometary Panspermia